 The sensitivity of the standard CLIPER model to the 5% significance level used to screen potential predictors was assessed in terms of MSSS.
 Comparisons were made between models screened at significance levels of 1%, 5% and 10% (all other restrictions being left unchanged).
-Results for each ENSO region are shown in Figure 3a.
-For completeness each panel also includes the standard persistence skill from Figure 1 and the MSSS from a 'consensus' model defined as the skill from the average of the hindcasts made with the three individual significance levels.
+Results for each ENSO region are shown in Figure 3.
+For completeness each panel includes the standard persistence skill from Figure 1 and the MSSS from a 'consensus' model defined as the skill from the average of the hindcasts made with the three individual significance levels.
 It is clear that the predictor screening significance level has little effect upon the 1951-2002 model performance, changing it at best by ~10%.
 This result might be expected since poor predictors will be rejected at the subsequent leaps-and-bounds (L&B) predictor optimisation stage.
-The main advantage of predictor screening is to increase computation efficiency.
-Each reduction in the number of potential predictors passed to the L&B algorithm yields a saving of at least 6 floating point operations (Furnival and Wilson 1974).
-Figure 3a also shows that, in general, the consensus model outperforms the individual significance level models.
+The main advantage of predictor spassed to the L&B algorithm yields a saving of at least 6 floating point operations (Furnival and Wilson 1974).
+Figure 3 also shows that, in general, the consensus model outperforms the individual significance level models.